Kennesaw State University Brass Blast

 9am to 5pm

-The KSU School of Music Brass Blast is a dynamic day of brass music making!
-This event will feature classes by world-famous trumpeter Allen Vizzutti, concerts by Georgia Brass Band and the Atlanta Trombone Ensemble, and a concert and masterclass session with KSU’s very own brass faculty.
-The day is packed full of fun, and will feature an end of the day concert in collaboration with all our artists.
+The KSU School of Music's annual Brass Blast clinic is a dynamic day of brass music making!
+This year's event will feature classes by Quintasonic Brass, concerts by the Georgia Brass Band, and recitals and masterclasses with KSU’s talented brass faculty.
+The day is packed full of fun, and will feature a closing concert in collaboration with participants and guest artists.
 Whether you are an aspiring middle school brass player, a high school player, or a lover of brass of any age, this day will have something for you!

 How to Apply

 No audition is required, and we are open to brass fans of all ages.
 We will have activities that will be suited to all age ranges.
-No matter your age and experience level, you will have a great time playing and learning from KSU’s outstanding faculty, and our world famous guest trumpeter, Allen Vizzutti.
+No matter your age and experience level, you will have a great time playing and learning from KSU’s outstanding faculty and our guest ensembles.

 Participants in Brass Blast will experience a day jam-packed with great playing and masterclass opportunities.
 Some of the activities and perks include: